8 Issues Youth in church want you to address - # 6 will shock you.

 This means that when a group of people is mistreated based on race or sexual orientation, they all are adversely affected.

 Now we have plenty of resources and information about racism online but not so much from the church.
 They ask, “What does the church say about racism?”

 Above all, our young people want to know how to deal with people of other races and belief systems.

 The church has to address racism because not doing so is leaving it up to the circular world to have the last and only say.

 Racism topic was the number one suggested topic, and the church should address it.

 Topic # 2 - Mental Health

 Even after so many studies and talks about mental health, it’s still one of those areas most people do not want to go to.

 Surprisingly, mental health was the second most requested topic from the survey.

 Speaking as someone who grew up in a robust African Christian family where faith and education were the order of the day, mental health was unheard of.

 Any sign of mental health issues was seen as weakness and beaten out of you.

 I was expected to behave in a certain way and bring specific school grades home regardless of my abilities and learning style.

-A few years ago, my wife was doing her Masters in Social work, and I happened to browse through the Diagnostic and Statistical Manual (DSM).
+A few years ago, my wife was doing her Masters's in Social work, and I happened to browse through the Diagnostic and Statistical Manual (DSM).

 If you have not browsed through the DSM, please do so.

 To keep the story short, I was depressed after reading the book because I checked off most of the diagnoses.

-You see mental health affects everyone in one way or another, and we need to be talking about it.
+You see, mental health affects everyone somehow, and we need to be talking about it.

 Our youth in the church today want us to address mental health mainly because they see their parents struggling with it.